slobberydeadpunk/dom_highlighter/README.md

 - Express 5 is used with native `fetch`.
 No client build step—static assets are plain HTML/CSS/JS.
 - The server strips `<meta http-equiv="content-security-policy">` tags to ensure the injected scripts run.
-- Highlight annotations are exchanged with the parent via `postMessage`.
+- Highlight annotations are exchanged with the parent via `postMessage` (browser) or a proxied IPC bridge (Electron).
 Only messages flagged with `__domHighlighter` are processed.

 ## License